 Just like the RV has everything you need to sustain life, so does a house, only more so because it’s probably bigger.

 RVs are not built to stay warm in the winter.
 They burn propane, and what are you going to do when the canister is empty?
 There is a reason RVers head north in the summer and to the South in the winter.
 But after the SHTF, you won’t have that option.
-The mobility that server the RVer well early in the disaster becomes problematic.
+The mobility that serves the RVer well early in the disaster becomes problematic.

 I think it comes down to location.
 If I lived on the outskirts of Boston, I’d hop in the RV and hightail it towards a wilderness area in Vermont.
 If I already lived in a secluded house in Vermont, I’d sit tight instead of jumping into the RV to escape a societal collapse.